Yingjia-Wan/HalluScore/README.md

     pip install -r requirements.txt
     python -m spacy download en_core_web_sm
     ```
 4. Add an OpenAI or Claude API key as an environment variable in [/halluscore/.env](/halluscore/.env) for claim extractiona and claim verifictaion; then add a Jina Reader API key as well.
+The latter is used in the evidence colletion step for searching and scraping from the open web.
+Get the free API key [here](https://jina.ai/reader).
+Alternatively, you can replace the modules in [/halluscore/web_search_API.py](/halluscore/web_search_API.py) with your own searching API and scraping tools.
     ```
     OPENAI_API_KEY=[YOU OPENAI KEY]
     OPENAI_BASE_URL=[YOU OPENAI BASE_URL (if not default)]